-Community Health Needs Assessments: Resources for Community Paramedicine & Mobile Integrated Healthcare May 2017 NASEMSO CP-MIH COMMITTEE Community Health Needs Assessments Resources for Community Paramedicine/Mobile Integrated Healthcare Introduction The 2015 NASEMSO report EMS Office Assessment on the Status of Community Paramedicine/Mobile Integrated Healthcare in the States and Territories (https://www.nasemso.org/Projects/MobileIntegratedHealth/documents/CP-MIH-Survey-2014-2015.pdf) indicated that 90% of State EMS offices are aware of CP-related ("CP", for this paper's purpose includes mobile integrated healthcare, or "MIH") activities in their states.
+Introduction The 2015 NASEMSO report EMS Office Assessment on the Status of Community Paramedicine/Mobile Integrated Healthcare in the States and Territories indicated that 90% of State EMS offices are aware of CP-related ("CP", for this paper's purpose includes mobile integrated healthcare, or "MIH") activities in their states.
 These activities range from preliminary discussions to maturing CP delivery systems.
+A 2018 resurvey is underway and may be found at the NASEMSO.org (Community Paramedicine-Mobile Integrated Health Committee) website by late October 2018.
+The 2018 survey is finding no state without CP activity.
 As state EMS officials take on both leading/enabling development of CP services and protecting the public as they develop, they need resources to which they may refer their EMS agencies who seek to explore CP.
 The purpose of this paper is to provide such a resource on targeting CP services based on community health needs.
-It provides recommendations on managing this endeavor and tools that may be utilized.
+It provides recommendations and tools for on managing this endeavor.
 Community Health Needs Assessments for Community Paramedicine Community paramedicine is intended as a means to utilize EMS resources to address community health needs.
 It is understood that the mix and delivery method of CP services will vary from community to community as needs vary.
 A fundamental element of establishing a CP program, therefore, is that the EMS agency assess what the unaddressed or under-addressed health needs of their community might be.
 It is only then that the agency can determine whether it has the staff, financial, and other resources to address some of those needs.
-The 2015 EMS Office Assessment... report found that, even this early in CP development nationwide, thirty percent of state EMS offices require needs assessments for CP programs (Table 1).
-Early CP education programs incorporated significant attention on the need for and methods of assessing gaps in health care in communities.
-Even with that CP training, conducting such an evaluation is not a simple task for an EMS agency to conduct on its own.
+The 2015 EMS Office Assessment report found that, even this early in CP development nationwide, thirty percent of state EMS offices required needs assessments for CP programs (Table 1).
+The 2018 survey is demonstrating similar but slightly higher results. \ &lt;sup>1 National Association of State EMS Officials, CP-MIH Committee.
+EMS Office Assessment on the Status of Community Paramedicine/Mobile Integrated Healthcare in the States and Territories.
+Falls Church (VA): NASEMSO; 2015 May [cited 2018 Oct].
+37 pages.
+Available from: Early CP education programs incorporated significant attention on the need for and methods of assessing gaps in health care in communities.
+Even with that CP training, conducting such an evaluation is not a simple task for an EMS agency to accomplish on its own.
 It is a complex public health exercise requiring health system expertise.
 So, while the tools referenced below might help in conducting a needs assessment, the better approach is to find resources with that expertise.
 Another fundamental element in establishing a CP program is to become acquainted with other health care providers in the community and to integrate the CP program with them.
-Table 2, also from the 2015 report, shows that forty percent of states have requirements for such integration.
+Table 2, from the 2015 report, showed forty percent of states having requirements for such integration.
+The 2018 survey is showing similar but higher results in this area as well.
 One place to start is with the non-governmental, non-profit hospital that serves the community.
 They are required, by the 2010 Patient Protection and Affordable Care Act, to perform a community health needs assessment (CHNA) every three years.
-Also, while services and resources vary state by state, there should be public health resources within the state health department with providers covering public health needs down to county or municipal levels of organization. ^{} See Hennepin Technical CP Program Community Needs Assessment Class Outline below.
+Also, while services and resources vary state by state, there should be public health resources within the state health department with providers covering public health needs down to county or municipal levels of organization.